Category: information design

 -

-Over the past few days, I have heard a few students and colleagues say a variation of the following: I don’t know enough to start designing yet.
-I want to challenge this idea.
-I don’t think that there is some threshold of knowledge that must be passed before one can…
+Over the past few days, I have heard students and colleagues say a variation of the following: I don’t know enough to start designing yet.
+I don’t think that there is a threshold of knowledge that must be passed before one can start designing.
+If I’ve got an idea, I…

 -

 Here are some true statements.
 (1) Some of my colleagues share paper copies of interesting, relevant research with me.
-(2) I find new literature on devices that aren’t mine.
-(3) Manual entry of new literature is sort of a pain on a mobile device.
-I want to be able to…
+(2) I find new papers on devices that aren’t mine.
+(3) Manual entry of metadata is sort of a pain on a mobile device.
+I want to be able to quickly…